NanoMars/mini-pygame-collection/README.md

 This is a collection of 9 mini games developed using Pygame.
 Each game may be challenging, or just somewhat interesting, you never know what you're gonna get.

+AI was used in the making of this collection.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.